 We always recommend starting with a larger, baseline measure of first.
 That measure shows you 1) where your employee engagement metrics are sitting right now, and 2) what an engaged employee really looks like, giving you the main drivers of engagement to focus on.

 At Hive, our People Scientists measure employee engagement based on three key metrics: loyalty, pride and advocacy.
 But because engagement represents something slightly different for different organisations, some choose to add in other measures as well.
-So it’s important to take the time to figure out exactly what an engaged employee is for your organisation.
+So it’s important to take the time to figure out exactly what an engaged employee is and how to improve engagement in your organisation.

 With that data and those drivers, you can then create a set of questions that you can include in employee pulse surveys to measure the key metrics over time.
 You can either: